IRS Tax Exempt & Government Entities Division releases 2021 priorities

 - Improve operational efficiencies

-By reviewing internal systems and processes, TE/GE hopes to expand into enterprise case management and advance risk assessment mechanisms.
+By reviewing internal systems and processes, they hopes to expand into enterprise case management and advance risk assessment mechanisms.

 - Maintain a taxpayer-focused organization to empower taxpayers